tomedunn/the-finished-book/_classes/short-adventuring-days/short-adventuring-days.md

 Barbarians and warlocks break these two general trends, but for entirely different reasons.
 The barbarian's XP increase gets smaller as they level due to having more uses of their Rage feature per long rest, and the warlock's XP increase grows larger as they level and gain access to higher level spells that can only be used once per long rest.

 For most classes, this improvement in encounter XP comes from improvements in average effective damage per round.
-However, as shown in Fig. <a href="#fig:single-encounter-ehp-vs-level" class="fig-ref">2</a> (below), a few saw improvements in effective hit points as well.
+However, as shown in Fig. \figref{fig:single-encounter-ehp-vs-level} (below), a few saw improvements in effective hit points as well.

 <figure id="fig:single-encounter-ehp-vs-level">
     {% include_relative fig-single-encounter-ehp-vs-level-deadly-small.html %}
     {% include_relative fig-single-encounter-ehp-vs-level-deadly-large.html %}
-    <figcaption>Figure 2: Ratio between an average PC's encounter effective hit points for a single Deadly encounter adventuring day and their average  for a full adventuring day with only Medium encounters.</figcaption>
+    <figcaption>Ratio between an average PC's encounter effective hit points for a single Deadly encounter adventuring day and their average  for a full adventuring day with only Medium encounters.</figcaption>
 </figure>

 These classes include the barbarian, due to their limited uses for Rage at low levels, the fighter, due to the hit points restored by their Second Wind feature, as well as the sorcerer and wizard, both due to having more spell slots as they level up for defensive spells like _shield_ and _counterspell_.